-I remember the butterflies in my stomach driving the moving truck up to our apartment, how sure I felt of this new adventure.
+Thoughts by Camyrn Walton: I remember the butterflies in my stomach driving the moving truck up to our apartment, how sure I felt of this new adventure.
 So then why, despite moving to Denver with my partner and best friend, did JJ and I find ourselves swallowed in loneliness?
-How could we love Colorado so much and still question if we made the wrong decision by moving to Denver?
+How could we love Colorado so much and still question if we made the wrong decision by moving to the Colorado Springs and Denver area?

 I’ve said many times over the last two years that moving out here was more challenging than quitting my job and traveling the world, which baffled me at first.
 The amount of doubt and anxiety I experienced the first six months after moving were incredibly confusing.